Land-Water-Sky Continuum Research Program

 The Land–Water–Sky Continuum Research Program is a Two‑Eyed Seeing initiative that treats climate not as “weather in the air” but as a single, living system linking landforms, soils, waters, vegetation, atmosphere and people.

-Two-Eyed Seeing
+Two-Eyed Seeing:

-Originating from Mi’kmaq Elders in Canada and adapted here under UHESP v2.0 and UHIP v2.1, it asks people to “see with one eye” the relational, place‑based science held in Songlines, Dreaming stories, seasonal calendars and Law, and “with the other eye” the measurements and models from satellites, gauges and experiments.
-In the Land–Water–Sky Continuum program, Two‑Eyed Seeing is not just a metaphor but a protocol: Elder‑governed TCK sets the questions and boundaries, Western science quantifies patterns like the seven landscape processors and flying rivers, and the two streams are held in 50:50 parity to produce genuinely holistic intelligence for climate, restoration and governance decisions.
+In the Land–Water–Sky Continuum Research program, Two‑Eyed Seeing is not just a metaphor but a protocol: Elder‑governed TCK sets the questions and boundaries, Western science quantifies patterns like the seven landscape processors and flying rivers, and the two streams are held in 50:50 parity to produce genuinely holistic intelligence for landscape climate restoration and governance decisions.

 Co‑operative Succession Framework: